Mindful Social Media

-Before Lent this year, I realized I was spending way too much time on my phone.
+Before Lent the following year, I realized I was spending way too much time on my phone once again.
 I'd find myself checking social media while in line at the grocery store or in the waiting room at the doctor's office, instead of striking up a conversation or just enjoying the down time.
 There are apps that track time spent on social media platforms, but I didn’t even want to know how much time I was wasting.

-This year, I decided to give it another try, with a few adjustments.
+That year, I decided to give it another try, with a few adjustments to make my goal more realistic.
 Facebook itself wasn’t causing me problems; it was the mindless scanning of my newsfeed.
 Who needs to read updates from hundreds of people every day?
 Honestly, many of those people give me anxiety.

 I decided I would give up using Facebook on my phone.
 I tried to remove the app, but it actually can't be deleted from my phone.
 What?
 Finally, I settled on just logging out, since I don't know my password without looking at my cheat sheet.
 During Lent, I checked Facebook from my laptop every couple of days, taking a few minutes to check notifications and to share photos I had emailed from my phone.

 I thought I'd miss the constant updates and accessibility, but I didn't.
 I felt free.
 I felt calm.
 I enjoyed the peace and quiet.
 I used my phone for texting or actually calling people, email, and checking the news occasionally.